raae/queen.raae.codes/content/emails-queen/2022-01-31-this-week/index.md

 Queen Raae

 &nbsp;
-**PS:** If you do any Gatsby streaming, let me know, and I'll be sure to include it!
+**PS:** Let me know if you have something I should include next week!